Provar

 Indexing

-Indexing helps with selecting one node uniquely on the basis on indexes.
+Indexing helps with selecting one node uniquely based on indexes.

 Adding fields manually to a page object

-To add fields manually to a Page Object, start by creating a new Page Object.
+To manually add fields to a Page Object, create a new Page Object.

 Clicking the downwards arrow next to the New Test button in the top-left of Provar Desktop.
 Select New Page Object from the dropdown:

-On the pop-up which appears, provide a Name for the Page Object and select a Connection:
+On the pop-up that appears, provide a Name for the Page Object and select a Connection:

 Then click the Finish button.
 This creates the Page Object.